-This classic Chicken Fettuccine Alfredo is an easy weeknight recipe that’s worthy of a special occasion!
+This classic Chicken Alfredo recipe is an easy weeknight dinner that’s worthy of a special occasion!
 Juicy chicken goes perfectly with tender pasta and garlicky Parmesan cream sauce.

 What You’ll Need